survivejs/react-book/manuscript/implementing_kanban/04_handling_data_dependencies.md

 * When adding a note, we need to **attach** it to the current lane.
 * When deleting a note, we need to **detach** it from the current lane.
 * When rendering a lane, we need to **select** notes belonging to it.
+It is important to render then notes in the order they belong to a lane.
 This needs extra logic.

 These changes map to `Lane` as follows: